oracle-livelabs/multicloud/helidon-verrazzano/build-and-push-app-image/build-and-push-app-image.md

 ## Introduction

-In this lab you will build a Docker image with your Helidon application and push that image to a repository inside the Oracle Cloud Container Registry.
+In this lab, you will build a Docker image with your Helidon application and push that image to a repository inside the Oracle Cloud Container Registry.

 Estimated Time: 10 minutes